-On May 20, 2019, we were the first one to report about Huawei’s own operating system – Hongmeng and after a round of rumors and news, Huawei finally unveiled Harmony OS AKA HongMeng OS at Huawei Developer Conference 2019.
+On May 20, 2019, we were the first to report about Huawei’s own operating system – Hongmeng.
+After a round of rumors and news, Huawei finally unveiled Harmony OS AKA HongMeng OS at Huawei Developer Conference 2019.

-This new operating system, according to Huawei, will become an important aspect of Huawei’s ecosystem and gradually make its way to most of its devices over the course of the next few years.
+According to Huawei, HarmonyOS will become an important aspect of Huawei’s ecosystem and gradually make its way to most of its devices over the course of the next few years.

 What is HarmonyOS?

 HarmonyOS (HongMeng OS) is a new microkernel-based, distributed operating system designed to deliver a new user experience across all devices and scenarios.

 “We’re entering a day and age where people expect a holistic intelligent experience across all devices and scenarios.
 To support this, we felt it was important to have an operating system with improved cross-platform capabilities.
 We needed an OS that supports all scenarios, that can be used across a broad range of devices and platforms, and that can meet consumer demand for low latency and strong security.” said Richard Yu, CEO of Huawei’s Consumer Business Group.

 “HarmonyOS is completely different from Android and iOS.
 It is a microkernel-based, distributed OS that delivers a smooth experience across all scenarios.
 It has a trustworthy and secure architecture, and it supports seamless collaboration across devices.
 You can develop your apps once, then flexibly deploy them across a range of different devices.”
 Richard added.

 HarmonyOS is based on the four technical features described below: